tmedia

 No Crows were named in the All-Australian side.

-Andrew McLeod, winner of the club’s first Emerging Talent award, was one of the new Crows to impress.
+McLeod, winner of the club’s first Emerging Talent award, was one of the new Crows to impress.
 The 1994 Port SANFL Premiership player, originally from Darwin, was traded to the Crows by new AFL club Fremantle.
-In just his second AFL game McLeod dribbled through the winning goal against Hawthorn and he kicked 17 goals from 15 games in his first AFL season.
+He kicked 17 goals from 15 games in his first AFL season.

 Recruit Jason McCartney (20 games) had a solid first season after switching from Collingwood while West Adelaide’s Tyson Edwards, claimed by the Crows in the 1995 pre-season draft, broke into the side and played 12 games.